DTUOpenAM/OpenAM-SoftwareSuite/README.md

 # 3DOpenSource Machine Control Software

+The software was developed by Andrea Luongo over several years and is also capable of slicing for VPP.

 ## Overview

 This project is an integrated solution for controlling LPBF (Laser Powder Bed Fusion) machines, offering a combination of slicing capabilities and serial communication with machines.
 Although active development has been discontinued, it remains a valuable resource for those seeking inspiration for developing their own machine control systems.